 Maintaining proper posture while hot desking involves sitting upright, with the feet flat on the floor, and the hips, knees, and elbows at a 90-degree angle.
 The back should be straight, with the shoulders relaxed, and the neck in a neutral position.
 This position helps to distribute the weight of the body evenly, reducing the strain on the muscles and joints.

-Sitting in the same position for long periods of time can cause discomfort and pain, which can lead to long-term health problems.
+Sitting in the same position for long periods can cause discomfort and pain, which can lead to long-term health problems.
 Poor posture can also impact productivity, as it can cause fatigue and make it difficult to concentrate.

 Understanding Display Screen Equipment (DSE) Regulations